 Inspirational sketches by the Swedish Association of Green Motorists showing how eco-labels on fuel dispensers may be designed.
 The Swedish Energy Agency will design the actual labels and decide the details of their content.
 (Click to enlarge)

 The regulation that forces the retailers to put eco-labels on their fuel dispensers will come into force January 1, 2020.
+[UPDATE: The implementation is postponed until October 1, 2021.]
 All suppliers of fluid or gaseous fuels for motor vehicles should provide overall information at the filling device about their climate impact, raw materials, and the country of origin of these raw materials.
 Eco-labels of this kind should also be present at the charging points for electric vehicles that are run by such retailers.

 More detailed sustainability information of the same kind should be offered at the webpage of the retailers.
 Exceptions from the requirement to put eco-labels at the fuel dispenser are allowed for small filling stations which sell less than 1 500 m3 fluid fuel, and less than 1 000 000 m3 gaseous fuel per year.